Web2Phone vs Formspree, Formkeep, Basin & Getform

 Can I test Web2Phone before switching?

-Yes.
-Use the free plan to connect a test form and confirm WhatsApp delivery works for your workflow.
+Yes — the beta plan is free during beta.
+You can connect a test form and confirm WhatsApp delivery works for your workflow.

-What happens if I exceed my WhatsApp limit?
+What happens if I exceed my beta limits?

 Do customers need WhatsApp?